 - 7.1.
-The Committee has received assurances on the operation of the PCC and CC's systems of governance, risk management, financial reporting and annual governance statement arrangements.
+The Committee has received assurances on the operation of the PFCC and CC's systems of governance, risk management, financial reporting and annual governance statement arrangements.
 Its work has not identified any significant control risks and the JIAC concludes that the arrangements reviewed are adequate. - 7.2.
 The JIAC has reviewed its effectiveness against its terms of reference and objectives.
-Members believe the Committee has been effective but have identified areas where improvements could be made.
-These include considering: - 7.2.1.
-Need for improved awareness and scrutiny of whistleblowing, litigation and general complaints arrangements added to Work Plan. - 7.2.2.
-Ongoing need to be updated with developments with and impact of Fire and Rescue Service add as a regular agenda item.
+Members believe the Committee has been effective and this has been supported by the opinions received from the External Auditor and the Head of Internal Audit. - 7.3.
+The JIAC is confident that the range of Member's governance and risk experience is robust and sufficient for the Committee to be effective.
+Areas where, having identified a need, further training could be provided to enhance the operation of JIAC have been identified as including: - 7.3.1.
+Ongoing need to be updated with developments with and impact of Fire and Rescue Service, Transform 2020 and Enable Collaboration maintained as a regular JIAC agenda items. - 7.3.2.
+Continued training in areas specific or unusual to the police.

-In implementing these recommendations, the Committee will become more effective during 2018/19.
-It recognises the significant challenges facing the PCC and CC and aims to support them in developing governance arrangements as they address key challenges while also meeting the continuing financial constraints.
+In implementing these recommendations, the Committee will become more effective during 2019/20.
+It recognises the significant challenges facing the PFCC and CC and aims to support them in developing governance arrangements as they address key challenges including collaborative working within the continued financial constraints.

-Jason Brine Chair of JIAC 26 July 2018
+Jason Brine Chair of JIAC DATE 2019

-Appendix A

-Terms of Reference and Review
+Appendix A Terms of Reference and Review